Sahilloria/Backend/readme.md

 # please use import method instead of require you can use that chaning type as module in package.JSON

-# contant file for define the variable whoes values will remain constant and can be used anywhere in the application
+# constant file for define the variable whoes values will remain constant and can be used anywhere in the application

+# JWT for authentication

+# Mongoose aggregate function to perform complex data aggregation operations